Existence of Bayesian Equilibria in Incomplete Information Games without Common Priors: Existence of Bayesian Equilibria

-In light of Proposition \ref{prop:mutual_abs_cont}, if we partition $\Sigma(S \times T)$ into equivalence classes where two product probability measures $\nu$ and $\nu'$ are equivalent if and only if $\nu \sim \nu'$, the set $\mathsf{NE}_\nu$ depends on $\nu$ only up to this equivalence class.
+In light of Proposition \ref{prop:mutual_abs_cont}, if we partition $\M$ into equivalence classes where two product probability measures $\nu$ and $\nu'$ belong to the same class if and only if $\nu \sim \nu'$, the set $\NE_\nu$ depends only on the equivalence class of $\nu$.
 The main reason for this result is the following.
 Since we do not require the belief maps to be consistent under $\nu$, we can fix these belief maps while changing $\nu$ within $\M$.
 This does not alter the prediction of the game as long as measure zero sets remain invariant under the change of the product probability measures.

 We turn to the existence result.
 The following theorem shows that a Bayesian equilibrium exists in the game $G$ if and only if a Nash equilibrium exists in the surrogate game $G^*(\nu)$ for some $\nu \in \M$.